 DAY 3 - WATERFALL BAY TO FORTESCUE BAY

 Day 3 – Trek Waterfall Bay to Fortescue Bay

 Walking Time: 8-9 hours (will vary depending on team speed, breaks, etc.)

 Distance: 18km (one-way trek)

-Meals Included: a-la-carte breakfast at One The Bay, morning tea & pre-packed lunch & trail snacks prepared by the chef, a-la-carte dinner at On The Bay
+Meals Included: breakfast at On the Bay.
+Morning tea & pre-packed lunch & trail snacks prepared by On the Bay.
+Dinner at On the Bay

 Today is the longest trek of your 4 days Three Cape Track itinerary, and it is highly regarded as one of the most fascinating on the Tasman Peninsula with its amazing views and ever-changing rainforest scenery.
 At around 18km long, it will take 8-9 hours to complete.
 We classify this leg as moderately difficult terrain and recommend a moderate to a high level of fitness to complete, but it’s well worth the effort.

 There are some steep sections heading up to Tatnells Hill, but nothing a good level of fitness won’t be able to knock over.
 The big advantage is, it’s a one-way trek from end to end, making the distance not as noticeable because you’ll constantly be encountering different, beautiful and unique scenery along the way – making the kilometres tick over with ease.